Keyboard shortcuts

 • SQLite integrations in many IDEs and database browsers

-⚠️ Caution: Making manual changes to the database may affect FsPulse’s behavior or stability.
+⚠️ Caution: Making manual changes to the database may affect fsPulse’s behavior or stability.
 Read-only access is recommended.

-FsPulse manages all internal data access automatically.
+fsPulse manages all internal data access automatically.
 Most users will not need to interact with the database directly.